Electronic Arts beats expectations with 3% drop in bookings to $1.34B

 More than 140 million players engaged with EA Sports over the trailing 12 months.
 More than 31 million players have joined FIFA 21 on console and PC since the launch.

 FIFA Ultimate Team matches are up 48% for the quarter ended June 30, compared to a year earlier.
+Madden Ultimate Team matches are up 115%.
+Mobile games, excluding Glu results, are up 16% from a year ago.

 And Apex Legends Season 9 averaged more than 13 million weekly active players.